 - Herding trials

 Assuming your mix weighs around 60 to 70 pounds, he will need approximately 1,050 to 1,800 calories or three to five cups of kibble daily.
 Food amounts need to go up or down depending on weight, age, activity level, and health.
-To decrease your dog’s likelihood to bloat, you should split amounts into two or more meals a day.
+To decrease your dog’s likelihood of bloat, you should split amounts into two or more meals a day.
 Ensure your Blueweiler gets meat sources of protein in her diet and has continual access to drinking water.

 Blueweilers need brushing at least twice a week to remove loose hairs and debris.
 You can brush daily during seasonal shedding in the fall and spring or just to decrease shedding.
 Pin and wire brushes are sufficient to brush both coat layers.